JannieI/canvas-workstation-V3/src/app/roadmap.md

     - business tool for business to write own reports
     - large effort in developing reports

+    There are two types of BI:
+    - self-service, where a business user, ie CFO, does own graphs
+    - enterprise BI which is closely controlled.
+    There is space for BOTH, and Canvas supports both.
+Note that we dont spread the DS distributedly, which becomes a management nightmare.

     They needed to find a way to:
     - get more from data
     - offer more value